seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 ### Cameras

-The camera body was Blackmagic's URSA Mini Pro G1 (4.6K & PL Mount), primarily on sticks, with shoulder attachment and partially on a Steadicam rig.
+The camera body was Blackmagic's URSA Mini Pro G1 (PL mount), primarily on sticks, with shoulder attachment, and partially on a Steadicam rig.
 DOP Trudi Gultom chose Zeus Superspeeds, shooting mostly wide open.

-We also used the Blackmagic Pocket 4K with Metabones PL mount adapter on a DJI Ronin gimbal apparatus, not as a simultaneous B-cam but as our primary cam for a variety of setups.
+We also used the Blackmagic Pocket 4K with Metabones PL mount adapter on a DJI Ronin gimbal apparatus, as an additional primary cam for a variety of setups.

-Our 1st AC Stephanie Todd pulled focus using PDMovie Remote Air and monitored on a Blackmagic 7" Video Assist 4K, with Diamond Tat, Gerard Cabellon and Bobi Perdulovski supporting on alternate days.
+Our 1st AC Stephanie Todd pulled focus using PDMovie Remote Air and monitored on a Blackmagic 7" Video Assist 4K.
+Diamond Tat, Gerard Cabellon and Bobi Perdulovski supported on alternate days.

 Tyron Seeto served as Steadicam operator, and Steven Chen, Zaid Chowdhury and Bobi Perdulovski as Ronin operators.